circles-learning-labs/ecto_adapters_dynamodb/README.md

 ### Configuration

-Include the adapter among the project's Ecto repos.
+Include the repo module that's configured for the adapter among the project's Ecto repos.
 File, "config/config.exs"
 ```
   config :my_app, ecto_repos: [MyModule.Repo]
 ```
-And in the project's applications list.
+Include the adapter in the project's applications list.
 File, "mix.exs":

 ```
   def application do